Research Seminar Series, Spring 2017-18

-All seminars will take place on Fridays in the Lecture Theatre 14 of the Mappin Mining Block starting at 1.00pm and concluding by 1.50pm or shortly afterwards unless otherwise indicated.
+All seminars will take place on Fridays in the Lecture Theatre 6, The Diamond starting at 12.00pm and concluding by 12.50pm or shortly afterwards unless otherwise indicated.

 To subscribe for notification of future seminars please send an email to firstname.lastname@example.org with the subject 'subscribe psy-seminars'. n.b.
 You do not need to do this if you are Staff or student in the Psychology Department.

 The seminar programme found below can be downloaded from this page (please see the 'Downloads' box to the right hand side) or by contacting Liz Carl (email@example.com).